RINNUXEI/Umbrella/README.md

 ## Google sheets side
 1. Create a new Google sheet.
 2. Open the Script Editor from Tools > Script Editor.
-3. Copy the content of the .gs file (within the .unitypackage) to Code.gs.
+3. Copy the content of *Assets/Umbrella/Databse/Database.gs* (for Database) or *Assets/Umbrella/Ranking/Ranking.gs* (for Ranking) to Code.gs within the Script Editor.
 4. Save the project and give it a name.
 5. From the menu, Publish < Deploy as web app...
 6. In the Deploy as web app popup, make sure you Execute the app as your own account and **Who has access to the app** is set to *Anyone, even anonymous*.